 I am a Senior Research Fellow at the Research Programme in Biomedical Informatics (GRIB), at the Pompeu Fabra University (UPF) and Hospital del Mar Research Institute (IMIM) in Barcelona, Spain.
 I hold a secondary appointment at the Pharmacology & Personalised Medicine department at Maastricht University in the Netherlands.
-I also work as a consultant for DZZOM , a recent start-up located in Boston, MA, USA.
+I also work as a consultant for Scipher Medicine , a start-up located in Boston, MA, USA.
 I obtained a B.S. in Computer Engineering from Middle East Technical University (METU) and Ph.D. in Biomedicine (supervised by Professor Baldo Oliva) from Pompeu Fabra University (UPF).
 I work on developing data-centric approaches for translational medicine and network pharmacology and I am a keen supporter of open science .Previous experience:

 - 2015 - 2017 | Beatriu de Pinós Fellow at the Institute for Biomedical Research (IRB)